okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/user-profiles/index.md

 #### Group profile type

 Okta groups simplify management of multiple users of the same type.
 See [About groups](https://help.okta.com/okta_help.htm?id=ext_Directory_Groups).
-The Group profile itself consists of attributes, and can be defined and managed with the [Groups API](/docs/reference/api/groups/).
-See the [Group object](/docs/reference/api/groups/#group-object) and [Group attributes](/docs/reference/api/groups/#group-attributes).
+The Group profile itself consists of attributes, and can be defined and managed with the [Groups API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Group/).
+The responses and schemas show examples of a Group object and its attributes.

 #### Custom profile type